garveyhu/deepwiki-md-chrome-extension/README.md

 ## Notes

 - During batch conversion, all pages will be visited sequentially, please be patient
+- Each page is translated inline before conversion; make sure the browser can access `https://translate.googleapis.com`
 - All files will be packaged into a ZIP file named after the current page title
 - The ZIP file contains a "README.md" file listing links to all documents